正常

 }Embedded Applicability: High

-- Zero-overhead abstraction: contains only a pointer and a size (or a compile-time constant extent), with no heap allocation
+- Zero-overhead abstraction: Contains only a pointer and a size (or compile-time constant size), with no heap allocation.

-- Perfect replacement for raw pointer parameters: unifies interfaces for arrays,
+- Perfect replacement for raw pointer parameters: Unifies the interface for arrays,

-std::array, andstd::vector, improving safety TriviallyCopyabletype (explicitly required since C++23, though mainstream implementations already satisfied this beforehand), safe to use for interrupt and DMA (Direct Memory Access) buffer operationssize_bytes()andas_bytes()greatly simplify hardware register mapping and low-level byte-level data processing
+std::array, andstd::vector, improving safety.
+TriviallyCopyabletype: (Explicitly required since C++23, though mainstream implementations already satisfied this).
+It can be safely used for interrupt and DMA buffer operations.size_bytes()andas_bytes(): Greatly simplify hardware register mapping and low-level byte-level data processing.

 Compiler Support